About us – A History of the SCRC in Canada

 There was and is a simple process to apply for membership online and as there were no dues or any other form of payment required, John figured he had nothing to lose.
 In about 3 days he received an email welcoming him to the Club and informing him that he was the first Canadian to have joined and was given a “Member at Large” ID number and with that, the Southern Cruisers Riding Club became established in Canada.

-In the spring of 2006, after 7 years of commitment and dedication to the growth of the club in Canada, John felt it was time for a well deserved rest and announced his retirement at the annual Eastern Canada Officer’s meeting.
-John continues to this day as an active member of the chapter he formed in 1999.
+In the spring of 2006, after 7 years of commitment and dedication to the growth of the club in Canada, John felt it was time for a well-deserved rest and announced his retirement at the annual Officer’s meeting.
+With John’s retirement Mike Langevin, who had progressed from the 1st Officer of Newmarket to the Ontario Provincial Officer took on the role of Regional Officer of Eastern Canada and Bill McKiernan stepped down as 1st Officer of Peel to become our Ontario Provincial Officer.
+Also that year, Laurie Johnson took on the new position of Quebec Provincial Officer.
+While John had passed the torch, he continues to this day as an active member of the chapter he formed in 1999.

 Our Canadian SCRC chapters are not fictional nor are they deemed “anticipated growth”.
 They are existing organized, active and functional groups that are all part of the worldwide family of chapters.
 We are without doubt Canadian, but we’re also proud to be part of a much bigger organization with much bigger benefits.
-Whether you’re planning a trip to Bike Week in Florida in January, Americade and/or Laconia in June, Sturgis in August, Peggy’s Cove and the Cabot Trail in the East or the beautiful Rockies in the West, you can look up a local chapter or several chapters along your route, make contact and expect to be welcomed by any of our members nation wide and feel at home with them the moment you arrive.
+Whether you’re planning a trip to Bike Week in Florida in January, Americade and/or Laconia in June or Sturgis in August you can look up a local chapter or several chapters along your route, make contact and expect to be welcomed by any of our members nation wide and feel at home with them the moment you arrive.

-As of December 2016, there were 61 Active SCRC chapters across Canada with 160 Chapter Officer’s and approximately 6,000 Canadian members.
-Worldwide membership of over 29,000 with 685 Chapters including: USA, Canada, Australia, Belgium, Czech Republic, England, Germany, Korea, Poland, Sweden and Switzerland.
-The fellowship and joy of riding combined with the “Keep it Simple” philosophy of the SCRC will continue to make this club the success that it is in the years to come.
+Currently, there are 50 active SCRC chapters across Canada with approximately 5,000 Canadian members.
+Worldwide membership of over 25,000 with 721 Chapters including: USA, Canada, Australia, Belgium, Czech Republic, England, Germany, Korea, Poland, Sweden and Switzerland to name a few.
+The fellowship and joy of riding combined with the “Keep it Simple” philosophy of the SCRC will continue to make this club the success that it is in the years to come